Is Nano CBD For Me?

 For example, CBD Isolate droppers mix perfectly into recipes and oil-based products, but when added to a cup of water you can watch the MCT float to the top of the glass.
 Don’t worry, this doesn’t mean the product itself is any less effective!
 Just less aesthetically pleasing for most.
 Nano CBD, however, is water-based.
 Since the molecule is so much smaller it doesn’t have a need to hold onto a fat like the isolate counterpart.

 This opens the door to a world of opportunity for Nano CBD – until you consider the taste.
 It may seem like common sense to choose Nano CBD over CBD isolate due to the power and versatility of the product.
-However, consumers should know that while Nano CBD is clearly more effective and scientifically impressive, the flavor is extremely bitter.
+However, consumers should know that while Nano CBD is clearly more effective and scientifically impressive, it is extremely bitter.
 We do not recommend that customers administer Nano CBD directly from the bottle.
-While some say the taste is not terrible, we can guarantee it is no treat.
+While some say that its not terrible, we can guarantee it is no treat.

 Next are the portion sizes.
 Customers may assume that 10mg of CBD isolate is nearly equal to that of Nano CBD.
 This is absolutely false.
 When taking 10mgs of CBD isolate, our bodies are only able to absorb about 9-15% depending on our internal systems and how well we absorb nutrients.
 This is simply due to the size of the CBD particle.
 Since it is much larger than Nano particles, our bodies can only grab onto so much before our bodies pass it.